stonesha/wallet-address-mapper/README.md

 - View all inbound/outbound shipments
 - Initiate a new shipment

-Many things (including data checks) were left out in this proof of concept that will be built out in the full project.

 While this has been submitted and presented as a project for users to initiate shipments through, we envision a complete protocol/api to allow other commerce sites to easily integrate with our service.

 In this way, it would become the central hub/provider for all "web3" physical mail.